chiron-bang/Computer-Vision/age-estimation/README.md

 **Age estimation**

 With this program you can estimate a person's age with a face image as input.
 This uses [Bio Inspired Features](https://ieeexplore.ieee.org/document/5206681) (BIF) for feature extraction and a neural network for age estimation.
-There are two different models (referenced by 1 and 2 for method number).
+There are two different models (referenced by 1 or 2 for method number).

 To compile and run: